tai-lab/fic2-poc-hub_example/README.md

-## About foobar-skeleton-site
+## About fic2-poc-hub_example

-This is a skeleton project that uses:
+This repository is a quick example for the Ficontent project.
-  * python 3
-  * flask
-  * OAuth 2
-  * nginx